launchql/sqitch-node-docker/README.md

-# LaTeX and PSTricks Docker image
+# LaTeX and PSTricks Docker Image

 ---